Refusal reason

 3. Preview video:

-- Do not place preview assets in the folder.
+Do not place preview videos in folder within the submission portal zip file.

 See the Submission Guidelines for Adobe Stock Video templates for more details.

-We require all templates to utilize fonts from the Adobe Fonts service.
-The service allows users to access libraries and sync fonts to their desktops.
-The integration of Adobe Fonts in Adobe Creative Cloud apps eliminates the need to search for, download, and install additional files, while also guaranteeing high-quality, properly licensed fonts.
+All Adobe Stock templates are required to utilize Adobe Fonts.
+Creative Cloud users have access to thousands of fonts included with their subscription.
+The integration of Adobe Fonts in Adobe Creative Cloud apps eliminates the need to search for, download, and install additional files while also guaranteeing high-quality, properly licensed fonts.

 When selecting fonts for your template, avoid using fonts from the Adobe Font Marketplace as they require an additional purchase on top of Creative Cloud subscriptions.

-Elements may be used only if they are self-created: Contributors must own all rights to the assets used within their templates and have all necessary licenses and releases to use the assets.
+Assets may be used only if they are self-created: Contributors must own all rights to the assets used within their templates and have all necessary licenses and releases to use the assets.
 Contributors cannot use any stock content in templates.
 We also do not accept Creative Commons Zero (CC0) or public domain images as part of a template.
 This includes modifying a stock image so it’s no longer recognizable or using stock or modified stock for 3D textures.
-NASA CC0 images may be used for maps, globes, and textures.
+NASA CC0 images may be used for maps, globes, and textures if NASA is included in the title of the template.

 Our Stock Contributor User Guide Legal Guidelines is a valuable resource for more information.